Joonie86/COBRA-7.3/475/Readme.txt

 Here's the list of bugs I've found

 1. PSX region bypass issue with old backward compatible consoles.
 CECHA/B/C/E

-2. The issue with ps2netemu on BC/Semi-BC consoles is currently resolved with new workaround discovered by habib and aldostools
+2. The issue with ps2netemu on BC/Semi-BC consoles is currently resolved with new workaround discovered byhabib and aldostools

 Other than that, I don't seem to find much issues.